kunstmusik/blue-manual/docs/users/reference/soundObjects/patternObject.md

 ![Pattern Object](images/patternObject1.png)

-The PatternObject is pattern-based score editor, based on the author\'s previous project \"Patterns\".
+The PatternObject is pattern-based score editor, based on the author\'s previous project "Patterns".
 It is a flexible pattern-oriented score editor, useful for musical ideas which are pattern based, such as drum parts or minimalist-style musical ideas.